Kuifje02/vrpy/docs/vrp_variants.rst

 	>>> prob = VehicleRoutingProblem(G,load_capacity=10)
 	>>> prob.solve()

 Note that whether the problem is a distribution or a collection problem does not matter.
-Both are modelled identically.
+Both are modeled identically.

 CVRP with resource constraints